 The centre is being built on a corner of Westmead Playing Field (behind the Wessex water site).
 The aerial view above might help to place where the Climbing Centre and Skatepark are being built.

-We hope to be able to open the Westmead Activity Centre to the public during Spring 2022.
+We hope that the Westmead Activity Centre will open to the public in early 2022.

 The new climbing centre and skatepark is being funded from our charity’s investments together with a £100,000 grant towards the climbing centre from Sport England and £200,000 towards the skate park from Wiltshire Council.

 We have investments that generate a budget for us to use for the benefit of Chippenham’s inhabitants.
 You can read more about the history of our charity on our website here – https://www.cblc.org.uk/our-history/.